saif-phy/Interactive-Kaledioscope/README.md

-# Interactive-Kaledioscope
+# Interactive-Kaleidoscope

-A mesmerizing and interactive digital kaleidoscope created with p5.js.
+A mesmerizing and interactive digital Kaleidoscope created with p5.js.
 This project generates beautiful, symmetrical patterns that respond in real-time to your mouse movements, creating a unique visual experience with every interaction.